ionchi/ionchi/README.md

 ## I'm a Software Engineer

-I have more than four years of experience in software development, with particular focus on the Frontend - ⚡ Vue.js/Nuxt.js ⚡.
+I have more than four years of experience in software development, with particular focus on the Frontend - ⚡ Vue.js ⚡.

-- 🔭 I’m currently working @[Exeest][exeest]
+- 🔭 I’m currently working @[Docplanner][docplanner]
 - 🌱 I’m currently learning React Native

 ### ⚡ Technologies: